Shipbuilding

 OECD Peer Review of the United Kingdom Shipbuilding Industry

-The OECD and UK National Shipbuilding Office have released a comprehensive peer review identifying systemic gaps in data, skills, and competitiveness within the UK shipbuilding sector.
-This report signals a likely shift toward targeted government intervention and industrial strategy updates focused on Net Zero transition, supply chain resilience, and digital modernization.
+The OECD and UK National Shipbuilding Office have released a peer review identifying systemic competitiveness gaps and the need for modernization in the UK shipbuilding sector.
+Businesses should anticipate targeted industrial strategy updates focusing on Net Zero transitions, digital infrastructure, and enhanced supply chain security requirements.

 EU Commission To Present Industrial Maritime Strategy and Ports Strategy on 18 February 2026

-The European Commission is scheduled to present new Industrial Maritime and Ports Strategies in February 2026 to enhance sector competitiveness and infrastructure.
-These frameworks will signal future regulatory directions for sustainability and investment across the shipbuilding, offshore, and logistics value chains.
+The European Commission will launch new Industrial Maritime and Ports Strategies in February 2026 to drive sector competitiveness and infrastructure modernization.
+These frameworks will establish the regulatory trajectory for maritime sustainability, shipbuilding innovation, and offshore investment priorities across the European value chain.

 Canada – Health Canada Opens 60-Day Comment Period On Updated Draft Assessment And Revised Risk Management Scope For Phenol, Methylstyrenated